kerry-he/kerry-he.github.io/_pages/software.md

 {% include base_path %}

+Below, I list some open-source software projects that I have worked on.

 # Quantum Information Conic Solver

 QICS is a primal-dual interior point solver fully implemented in Python, and is specialized towards problems arising in quantum information theory.
 Features of QICS include